hoonboon/php-demo-01/readme.md

 ```

 > In Laravel, all the requests are directed to index.php in public directory so, if it does not work with your apache then create a virtual host or use dev server instead of opening it from http://localhost/your-laravel-project/public

+> Whenever you making changes to .env file then don’t forget to restart the server ( if you are using laravel dev server) and if you are using a virtual host and changes don’t seem to take effect then just run php artisan config:clear (This command will clear the configuration cache) in your terminal.